-By contrast, ShoesofPrey.com is more forthcoming.
+By contrast, ShoesofPrey.com (also now defunct, what is it with shoes??) was more forthcoming.
 Jodie Fox, co-founded the company with two ex-Google employees, because of her interest in trying to find shoes that were just right:

 ‘I was solving a problem of my own.
 I’d always liked shoes, but I never loved them because I couldn’t find exactly what I was looking for.
 Either it wasn’t quite the right color, there was an embellishment I didn’t like, not quite the right heel height.
 When I was travelling, in the same way that you find someone who will make a custom suit for you, I found someone with whom I could commission shoe designs.
 My shoe collection became really exciting, and my girlfriends asked me where I was getting my footwear.
 When I explained, they asked me to create shoes for them too.’